G3tzi/DigitalLogicDesign/README.md

 ## 📚 Notes

 - This repository is intended to serve as a record of the design and submission process.
-- The `report.pdf` file essentially serves as an extended README with in-depth technical details.
+- The `report.pdf` and `brief.pdf` files essentially serve as an extended README with in-depth technical details.